-- 25. Thoroughly planned and elaborated activities that allow for deep learning and transfer; these activities are more complex and demanding in order to further critical and creative thinking. - 26.
-De-contextualization; the contexts in which the presented knowledge and the skills occur is varied so that students can transfer the learned content to relevant (new) situations. - 27.
-Decision on the social setting; by agreement with the students it is decided whether independent practice takes place in seatwork/homework, tandems or small groups (see Chap.
+- 25. Thoroughly planned and elaborated activities that allow for deep learning and transfer; these activities are more complex and demanding, in order to further critical and creative thinking. - 26.
+De-contextualization; the contexts in which the presented knowledge and the skills occur are varied so that students can transfer the learned content to relevant (new) situations. - 27.
+Decision on the social setting; by agreement with the students it is decided whether independent practice takes place in seatwork/homework, in tandem, or in small groups (see Chap.
 10) - 28.
-Formative feedback; this time it should not predominantly be given by the teacher but by peers (see Chap.
+Formative feedback; this time it should not predominantly be given by the teacher, but rather by peers (see Chap.
 11). - 29.
-Feedback through tests; besides grading summative feedback possibly should take forms that lead to further learning.
+Feedback through tests; besides grading, summative feedback possibly could take forms that lead to further learning.